 2. Delve deeper into the premium plugins

-If you're keen to take a closer look at any of our premium plugins, go to the Plugins Directory (where there's also more information about our core and partner plugins).
+If you're keen to take a closer look at any of our premium plugins, go to the Features Directory (where there's also more information about our core and partner plugins).
 From there, you can investigate each one in more depth, including access to tailored live demos so you can see how they work in action.

 Note that, if you sign up for a FREE API Key, you also get a 14 day trial of the premium plugins.
 And the Tiny Pro Bundle is a cost-effective way for you to have access to all of the plugins beyond that period.